Nikoobox/ninetyplus/README.md

 ![Live Demo](dist/images/live_demo.gif)
 <p>&nbsp;</p>

 * Visitors can vote for the game winner.
-The voting data is stored with Firebase/Firestore and will be displayed with by D3.js.
+The voting data is stored with Firebase/Firestore and displayed with by D3.js.
 ![Voting](dist/images/voting_d3.gif)
 <p>&nbsp;</p>

 ## Code Highlights

+### Live Updates
-Live updates is a key feature of 90PLUS web app.
-When 'Activate Live Updates' button is clicked, gamesRefresh.js function stores setInterval id into Local Starage to allow page refresh.
+Live updates is a key feature of 90Plus web app.
+When 'Activate Live Updates' button is clicked, gamesRefresh.js function stores setInterval id into Local Starage to allow multiple page refresh.
 Set interval reference is cleared when user clicks on 'Stop Live Updates'.

 ```
 //gamesRefresh.js